Bloomberg-Beta/Manual/Manual.md

 We do try to get the right to receive your financials, it’s a good way to give us a snapshot of your likely future capital needs.

 What’s even better than an update intended for investors, is some passive way for you to keep us updated (i.e., something that requires no incremental work).
-If you send a weekly internal update, copying us is great; if you use a team collaboration tool (Yammer, Trello, Basecamp, a Skype chat, etc.) we’d love to be included and take it as a great sign of trust; we have even subscribed to the private Github repo of one of our portfolio companies.
+If you send a weekly internal update, copying us is great; if you use a team collaboration tool (Slack, GroupMe, Yammer, Trello, Basecamp, a Skype chat, etc.) we’d love to be included and take it as a great sign of trust; we have even subscribed to the private Github repo of one of our portfolio companies.

 ### How to make the most of us